 S.1.9.1.1.
 Duplicate Receipts. - A recording element may produce a duplicate receipt for the previous transaction provided the information printed is identical to the original with the exception of time issued.
 The duplicate receipt shall include the words "duplicate" or "copy."
 The feature to print a duplicate receipt shall be deactivated at the time the meter is hired for the next fare.
+[Nonretroactive as of January 1, 2000]

-Handbook 44 - 2005 5.54.
+Handbook 44 - 2006 5.54.
 Taximeters

 S.1.10.
-Non-fare Information. - The fare and extras displays may be used to display auxiliary information provided the meter is in the vacant condition and such information is only displayed for ten seconds, or less.
-If the information consists of a list of information, the list may be displayed one item after another, provided that each item is displayed for ten seconds, or less.
+Non-fare Information. - The fare and extras displays may be used to display auxiliary information provided the meter is in the vacant condition and such information is only displayed for 10 seconds, or less.
+If the information consists of a list of information, the list may be displayed one item after another, provided that each item is displayed for 10 seconds, or less.